Terradue/doc-developer-sandbox/source/developer/catalogue.rst

 Inspect the application.xml
 ===========================

-* Inspect the *application.xml*, it is slightly different than the one of the exercise :doc:`a multi-node workflow <multinode>`:
+* Inspect the *application.xml*, it is slightly different than the one of the previous exercise :doc:`a multi-node workflow <multinode>`:

 .. container:: context-application-descriptor-file